Skip to main content

 Nested queries and calculated values using getters

 You can use TypeScript getters in your read models to allow nested queries and/or return calculated values.
-You can write arbitrary code in a getter, but you will tipically query for related read model objects or generate a value computed based on the current read model instance or context.
+You can write arbitrary code in a getter, but you will typically query for related read model objects or generate a value computed based on the current read model instance or context.
 This greatly improves the potential of customizing your read model responses.

 Here's an example of a getter in the UserReadModel class that returns all PostReadModels that belong to a specific UserReadModel: